 - When approaching a person who is blind or visually impaired, make sure to speak as you approach.
-"Say your name, speaking in a normal tone," Nursmen said.
+"Say your name, speaking in a normal tone," Nurmsen said.
 "If the person has a service dog, allow the dog to do its job."
 When walking with that person, you can ask if he or she would like to take your arm.
 From there, that person will take the lead — follow as directed and give verbal alerts as to obstacles coming your way.

 - When working with someone who has a mobility impairment, make sure to think about accessibility when planning work outings, conference attendances and any other activities.
-And, Nursmen noted, if a colleague uses a wheelchair, never push it before asking or being asked to do so.
+And, Nurmsen noted, if a colleague uses a wheelchair, never push it before asking or being asked to do so.

 - When interacting with someone who has a speech impairment, prioritize your own understanding.
 It may sound counterintuitive, but it's respectful to the person speaking.
-"If you do not understand that person, make sure that you ask them to repeat themselves," Nursmen said.
+"If you do not understand that person, make sure that you ask them to repeat themselves," Nurmsen said.
 This request communicates to the person that you value what he or she has to say.

 - When collaborating with someone who has a cognitive disability, have patience and be prepared to repeat information you may have already given out.
-"When completing forms or doing projects or working together on things, be patient, flexible and supportive," Nursmen said.
-Try to think of different ways you can communicate, Nursmen suggested.
+"When completing forms or doing projects or working together on things, be patient, flexible and supportive," Nurmsen said.
+Try to think of different ways you can communicate, Nurmsen suggested.
 Some people with cognitive disabilities will have no problem completing a task once given instructions depicted by pictures rather than written down on a piece of paper.